GlyphForged/machine-rite-core/README.md

 - Use a `.h` and `.c` file per module:
   - `.h` files: What other code is allowed to use.
-  - `.c` files: The actual impleemntation.
+  - `.c` files: The actual implementation.
   - Purpose: keep things clean and prevent name collision.
 - Document ownership clearly:
   - As C doesn't manage memory for me, I need to document: